Welcome to our Sea of Sounds blog!

 • Educational workshops from a passionate team of biologists.

-• An exhibition featuring real whale bones and professional photographs from the Vestfjord.
+• An exhibition featuring rare Sowerby’s whale bones and professional photographs from the Vestfjord.

 Where will the events take place?

-The Bodø event will be held at Stormen Bibliotek in Bodø centrum in mid/end of February
+The Bodø event will be held at Stormen Bibliotek in Bodø centrum 10-14th of February and will be open for:

-Barcelona event will take place at Épica headquarters, in Badalona Port end of February
+Barcelona event will take place at Épica headquarters, in Badalona Port 19-20th of February

 What are the purpose and goals of this project?